 - An outline of what problem the organization seeks to solve for whom, and why customers will buy.

 - A Core Leadership Team that will bring the concept to reality.

 It is hard to get a good idea, enough money, and a strong team all in the same place, and at the right time, for success.
 Many search their entire careers for the right combination.
 Those who are successful once hardly ever are able to do it again.
 Despite the long odds, a million or so new for-profit, non-profit, and internal ventures are conceived each year in the U.S..

-Whoever covers the costs of getting started generally owns the venture.
+Those who cover the costs of getting started generally own the venture.
 Funds to get out of the gate are often provided by the one who came up with the idea along with “family, friends, and fools (which some say are, by definition, all fools!)”.

 - Those with money seek good ideas and strong teams in which to invest.